ex coll. Albrecht Collection of Arctic Art.

 This delightful print summarizes activities in a summer camp.
 Four polar bear skins are drying on a clothesline at the rear; in the front, women are drying sealskins and another polar bear skin, while the men and boys are off to hunt.
 Two skin tents occupy the middle ground.

 Kiakshuk | Summer Camp Scene, 5/50 | 1961 | Alaska on Madison

 Kiakshuk, Kikavik and the Hunter, 18/50, 1960

 Kiakshuk drew upon his experience and old stories for the subjects of his prints.
 This dramatic scene includes an owl with outstretched wings (a kikavik), a hunter, and three fantastic bird spirits.
 At about the same time, Kenojuak Ashevak and Pitseolak Ashoona were also creating prints with fantasy spirits or demons.

-Kiakshuk | Lumiuk and the whales, Ed. proof | | Alaska on Madison
+Kiakshuk | Kikavik and the Hunter, 18/50 | 1960 | Alaska on Madison

 Tip: You must first enter a valid email address in order to submit your inquiry